 Play around with the stencils in the package and the variety of colored eggs to come up with your own unique combinations.
 You can get some amazing results from this method for making painted Easter eggs.

-I love to have them out for Easter, but they also work for the entire spring season.
+I love to have them out for Easter, but they also work for the entire spring season!

 If the decorative eggs that are already colored aren’t available, I like these wooden eggs.
 They’re white, so you’d have to color them first (just paint them with regular craft paint, watercolors, or paint pens).
-But once they’re colored and dry, they’re ready for you to add your stencil art to them!
+Once they’re colored and dry, they’re ready for you to add your stencil art to them!

 There are several things you can do.
 Take a stencil design and repeat it around your egg.
 Combine stencils so that you have a variety of shapes.
 You could also use different color paint markers.
 Also, if you’re feeling brave and creative, you could freehand designs on your eggs.

-More Easter Crafting Inspiration
+5 More Easter Crafts

 I love these!
 I’m going to feature them on Copy Cat Crafts on Friday!